 Here is where things become intriguing: while the Court of Appeals upheld and sentenced one defendant in Maricopa County, in Tucson it overturned them both and instead instituted an “smell-plus” test to require police officers evaluating marijuana odor in combination with other factors when establishing probable cause.

 The Arizona Supreme Court’s Ruling

-Chief Supreme Court Justice Scott Bales, who wrote the Opinions for both cases, ruled that while the AMMA offers some protections to qualified patients, designated caregivers, and dispensary agents, this represents only a fraction of the population.
-Furthermore, even those who are protected by the AMMA are bound to strict rules and regulations, so it’s possible for authorized persons to be in violation of the law, too.
-Finally, patients with a medical marijuana card shouldn’t have enough marijuana to create a substantial odor, so the presence of an overwhelming smell of marijuana is still probable cause to obtain a search warrant.
+Chief Supreme Court Justice Scott Bales issued the Opinions in both cases and found that although AMMA offers some protections to qualified patients, designated caregivers, and dispensary agents – but this only accounts for a portion of society.
+Furthermore, those covered by it still are bound by strict rules and regulations; authorized persons could still break laws even when protected.
+Finally, even patients with medical marijuana cards shouldn’t possess enough to create an overwhelming smell of marijuana which could constitute probable cause to obtain a search warrant.

 What Effect Does This Have on You?

 Arizona law permits qualifying patients to possess and use medical marijuana legally, however just the smell of it alone does not provide sufficient probable cause for law enforcement officers to search someone or something without prior warrant or evidence of illegal activity.

 If you possess a valid medical marijuana card and find yourself subject to a search due to the scent of marijuana, it’s typically best practice to provide it to law enforcement as soon as possible.
 Although doing so won’t always stop searches from happening without warrants in place, presenting your card can still provide valuable evidence against further searches taking place.